Elon Musk allegedly silenced an online critic with Peter Thiel’s playbook

-It’s crazy how some of the most prominent proponents of personal (read: financial) freedom sure love to silence critics.
+It’s crazy how some of the most prominent proponents of personal (read: financial) freedom love to silence critics.
 The most egregious recent example, of course, is Peter Thiel, who secretly bankrolled a lawsuit to kill Gawker because he didn’t like its coverage of him.
 Today we have a slightly less diabolical, but nonetheless disturbing, example: The case of Elon Musk versus an online critic.

-A unnamed investor who goes by “Montana Skeptic” online has written a great deal about Tesla.
+An unnamed investor who goes by “Montana Skeptic” online has written a great deal about Tesla.
 In short, he’s a Tesla short, meaning he’s betting that the stock will tank.
 Skeptic had a Twitter account as well as a prominent presence on the financial analysis blog Seeking Alpha.
 And it seems Musk did not like Skeptic’s analysis.

 In Skeptic’s latest blog, he explains why he has decided to both deactivate his Twitter and stop writing about Tesla: Because Musk allegedly found out who he was, called his company, and threatened to sue.
 Skeptic writes: